CONTENTS

 and crackle across the dance floor, tipsy on

 cane sugar, tripping over ice shards falling from her skirt.
-Hands will be there to catch her.
+Hands

 So many people under this charming roof,